lalele/cynerio/Readme.md

     - main.js - entry point
 # How to run the code
 Task Manager:

 Install requirements (in the cynerio folder):
 ```
 pip3 install -r task_manager/requirements/base.txt
 ```

-The following should also be installed for the development environment
+The following should also be installed for the development environment:
 ```
 pip3 install -r task_manager/requirements/dev.txt
 ```